ANALYSIS-Worries over global financial stability mount as central banks tighten policy

 At the same time, volatility in U.S stocks and Treasuries has risen ahead of Thursday's inflation data, corresponding to levels associated with “very stressed events,” said the IMF’s Adrian.

-Financial stability is “another type of risk that now clients are more in tune with,” Vasiliki Pachatouridi, BlackRock's Head of EMEA iShares Fixed Income Strategy, told Reuters based on recent meetings with clients.
+Financial stability is “another type of risk that now clients are more in tune with,” Vasiliki Pachatouridi, BlackRock's BLK.N Head of EMEA iShares Fixed Income Strategy, told Reuters, based on recent meetings with clients.
 “I would say classic inflation is top of the list, then geopolitics and financial stability."

+Axel Weber, chairman of the Institute of International Finance, told attendees at the group’s annual meeting Tuesday he expects more volatility as central banks rush to raise rates in the face of persistent inflation.

+“I haven’t seen anything like this in the last 50 years,” said Weber, who formerly served as chairman of UBS AG and president of the German Bundesbank.

 Dollars in demandhttps://tmsnrt.rs/3CMXWFk